westondcrewe/pomodoro-timer-app/readme.md

 - Environment variables (`.env` files) are automatically ignored by Git
 - Sensitive data like JWT secrets and database credentials are protected
 - Never commit `.env` files to version control
+- Test scripts with credentials are excluded from version control
+- Use `test-api-template.sh` as a starting point for your own test scripts

+## CI/CD Pipeline
+This project includes comprehensive GitHub Actions workflows for:
+- **Automated Testing**: Frontend, backend, and API integration tests
+- **Security Scanning**: Dependency vulnerabilities, code analysis, and secret detection
+- **Deployment**: Support for Heroku, Vercel, Netlify, and Docker deployments
+- **Quality Assurance**: Linting, building, and automated quality checks

+See `.github/README.md` for detailed setup and usage instructions.

 ---